Natural skunk repellents are effective and budget-friendly ways to keep skunks away from your property.

 There’s a quick home remedy that you can try: old rags or cotton balls soaked in ammonia.
 The intense smell will drive the skunks away.
 Just make sure that you place the soaked materials away from any air intake areas of your home.

-Urine as My Ultimate Natural Skunk Repellent
+Urine – the Ultimate Natural Skunk Repellent

 There is no purer natural skunk repellent than fear.
 In this case: fear of predators.
 Skunks are prey to coyotes, and so by association, skunks will often recognize dogs as predators as well.